datadryad/dryad-data/dataPackages/README.md

 dataPackagesInDryad.xlsx = Excel version of the data in the other files, including graphs.
 This file is NOT kept up to date.

+curation_publication_report.csv = Report of dataset creation dates, with sizes and file types.